 The Wine Society is one of the world’s oldest member-owned community of wine lovers.
 Since 1874 we’ve been doing business differently, putting our members before profit to ensure fairer bottle prices for both the people that enjoy them, and for those who make them.
 We are committed to trading ethically and responsibly.

 The Wine Society (TWS) has a head office and combined warehousing facilities in Stevenage in the UK where own-label and branded wine is packaged and distributed.
-We have 65 permanent staff in our warehouses and use agency workers during peak times who are recruited through 5 labour agencies.
+We have 65 permanent staff in our warehouses and use agency workers during peak times who are recruited through five labour agencies.
 We have over 30 permanent staff working in our Contact Centre and can recruit up to 40 agency workers during the peak Christmas period through third party suppliers.
-We also employ 18 permanent drivers and use 8 3’ d party logistics providers who hire temporary drivers that work for TWS.
+We also employ 18 permanent drivers and use eight third-party logistics providers who hire temporary drivers that work for TWS.
 Our permanent warehouse workers are represented by the USDAW union.

 The Society, entirely owned by its members, is overseen by a board of up to 13 members known as 'the Committee’.
 The Wine Society's Executive Team, which reports to the Committee, is responsible for TWS's strategic approach to identifying and tackling forced and child labour and for ensuring that appropriate measures are in place within TWS’s operations, business and supply chains.
 Our Senior Leadership Team take operational decisions and lead the implementation of our agreed goals and strategy.
 Our over 250 staff members are supported by the Head of HR and the HR team.